-- The Holy Land Trust – Organises a summer camp, stay with local families while learning the language or doing volunteer work in Bethlehem.
+- The Holy Land Trust – Organises summer camps.
+Stay with local families while learning the language or doing volunteer work in Bethlehem.

 - Zaytoun – Coordinates volunteer olive harvest tours with International Women’s Peace Service.

 - The Olive Co-operative – Volunteer with the olive harvest, stay with a local family in Bethlehem, and take Arabic classes (beginners to advanced).